endurabyte/FitEdit.Landing/source/landing/repairs.md

 <h2>Instructions</h2>

 <p>
-Attach one file to the email, and include in the email body a description of the problem and the name of the device that created the file.
+Attach one or more files to the email, and include in the email body a description of the problem and the name of the device that created the file.
 Example device names include "Garmin Forerunner 235" and "Suunto Peak 5".
 </p>